bethereforthem/IMS/PROJECT_GUIDE.md

 **How it works:**
 1. Each sensor communicates over LoRaWAN (Long Range Wide Area Network) — a low-power wireless protocol ideal for remote, power-constrained environments.
 A LoRaWAN gateway at each border post covers a 10–15 km radius.
 2. When a PIR + seismic sensor combination triggers simultaneously in the same zone (discriminating humans from wildlife with >90% accuracy), the covert camera fires and captures a photo.
-3. If the photo contains a face, the Pi Zero node runs ArcFace embedding locally and transmits the embedding (not the photo) to RCIMS for matching.
+3. If the photo contains a face, the Pi Zero node runs ArcFace embedding locally and transmits the embedding (not the photo) to IMS for matching.
 4. RDF border officers receive an alert on their mobile dashboard showing: sensor zone, time, confidence that the motion is human, and face match result if available.

 **Predictive role:**
 - Recurring crossing patterns at specific sensor zones at specific times indicate a regular smuggling route.
-RCIMS flags these as `HIGH_RISK_CORRIDOR` zones and schedules targeted RDF patrols.
+IMS flags these as `HIGH_RISK_CORRIDOR` zones and schedules targeted RDF patrols.
 - Sensor activity that increases steadily over days before a known criminal operation is a pre-crime signal used to pre-position RDF units.

 **Reactive role:**